tevador/RandomX/README.md

 make
 ```

+To build portable binaries, omit the `ARCH` option when executing cmake.

 ### Windows

 On Windows, it is possible to build using MinGW (same procedure as on Linux) or using Visual Studio (solution file is provided).